anannyapm/anannyapm/README.md

 ---

 ### :woman_technologist: About Me :
-I am a Flutter Mobile Application Developer and a Design Enthusiast.
+I am a Mobile Application Developer and a Product Enthusiast.
 - :iphone: A passionate developer driving product growth in a startup environment.Crafting innovative mobile experiences with Flutter and Gen AI.
 Open to new challenges and collaborations.

 - :black_nib: I love exploring and sharing technical knowledge gained.